cmulay/Arduino-UNO-Calculator/README.md

 ## Features and Functionality

+Can perform
+ 1. Addition
+ 2. Subtraction
+ 3. Multiplication
-Can perform 1.
-Addition 2.
-Subtraction 3.
-Multiplication 4.
-Division
+ 4. Division

 ## Working Process

-    1. The user selects add, subtract, multiply, or divide with Keypad Button
+ 1. The user is greeted with a menu containing operations like :
+    1. Addition,
+    2. Subtraction,
+    3. Multiplication,
+    4. Division
+ 2. With help of Buttons present on LCD Keypad the user can select desired operation.
-    2. The user inputs the first value
+ 3. User enters the first number.
-    3. The user inputs the second value
+ 4. User enters the second number.
-    4. Answer is calculated and printed to LCD Shield
+ 5. Answer is calculated from defined functions and printed to LCD Shield.